shintjoo/badgerparking/README.md

 Most Recent on top

 Project Log:
+--12/06/2023 - Fixed issue where multiple timers could run at once and would fight for control of the timer display (Daniel)

 --12/05/2023 - Needed to introduce Places SDK. this will allow for autocomplete of addresses and the ability to turn that into coordinates (Shawn)